Ted Dodd, Diakonia of The United Church of Canada

 Deacon Dionata Rodrigues de Oliveira, now living in Novo Hamburgo, Rio Grande do Sul, Brazil, graduated in Theology as a specialist in Diakonia from Escola Superior de Teologia – EST (Higher School of Theology), São Leopoldo.
 He completed his Master in Theology/Diakonia from EST in 2019.
 He is now a doctoral candidate from the same institution and employed as the Diaconal Advisor of Nordeste Gaúcho Synod.
 Since 2018, he has been the Community of Deacons (COD) Coordinator IECLB – Igreja Evangélica de Confissão Luterana no Brasil.

-Anita Wood, United Methodist Deacons and Diaconal Ministers
+Amie Stewart, United Methodist Deacons and Diaconal Ministers

 Janice Soyer-Delaney, Wesley Diaconal Community – Methodist Church in the Caribbean and the Americas